 Photographing the lights can be tricky though.
 To get the best pictures, you’ll want to scout out positions beforehand in the daytime to find the best angles, especially if you want to feature particular pieces of scenery.

-To get the most vivid colours and the sharpest images, you’ll need to invest in a tripod or find a very stable rock to balance your camera on.
+To get the most vivid colors and the sharpest images, you’ll need to invest in a tripod or find a very stable rock to balance your camera on.
 As it’s so dark and the only light is from the Northern Lights themselves, you’ll need to use long exposure techniques – a long shutter speed – to fully capture them.
 To do this and to expose an image for even a few seconds requires a tripod and cable release to stop the final image from blurring.